ESTATE PLANNING

 • Change in Tax Law: Anytime there is a change in the estate tax law, changes in your estate plan may be required.
 What might have been a great structure under old tax law may no longer be appropriate.

 • Special Circumstances: Sometimes a child has special needs due to physical or mental limitations.
-Sometimes a surviving spouse’s ability to earn a living changes to a disability.
+Sometimes a surviving spouse’s ability to earn a living changes with a disability.
 Such situations create special needs that often require special planning.